cckl/FC_primes/README.md

 * Testing my string representation for tabulation and newline characters in the correct positions
 * Testing my prime number functions for validation and generation of the correct prime numbers

 When designing my program, I considered how to structure it in a way that would make unit testing easy.
 This is why I decided to abstract the actual printing of the table from my class methods, and simply print it under `__main__`.
-That way, I have the `format_primes_table` class method return a string I can unit test in detail for correct values and formatting.
+The `format_primes_table` class method returns a string that I can unit test in detail for correct values and formatting.

 # Aysymptotic Complexity
 ## Time